chauff/cse1500-web-transcripts/_lectures/css.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">border: 1px solid red; is the console.log of CSS</p>&mdash; Addy Osmani (@addyosmani) <a href="https://twitter.com/addyosmani/status/1275700187491639298?ref_src=twsrc%5Etfw">June 24, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Finally, remember to take a look at [caniuse.com](https://caniuse.com/) if you find different browsers showing different renderings of your styling.
 As a concrete example, you may have noticed that the hyperlink styling on our course page looks slightly different in Firefox and Chrome: while in Firefox the underline and overline are relatively thick, in Chrome they are not.
-The reason is simply that the CSS property `text-decoration-thickness` is at the moment only supported in Firefox and Safari as seen [here](https://caniuse.com/#search=text-decoration-thickness).
+The reason is that the CSS property `text-decoration-thickness` is at the moment only supported in Firefox and Safari as seen [here](https://caniuse.com/#search=text-decoration-thickness).

 ## A bit of history